Questions by theme

 • What are the guidelines for development?
 The Club will undertake all investigations in accordance with the Planning Guidelines for Conversion of Golf Course Land to Other Purposes 2020 (The Guidelines) prepared by the Department of Environment, Land, Water and Planning (DELWP).
 The purpose of these guidelines is to provide guidance on preparing a proposal to redevelop a golf course to ensure net community benefit and a quality outcome is delivered.

 • Where are you up to in the process?
 The Club has been working through Steps 1-5 of the Planning Guidelines prior to commencing masterplanning.
 This includes detailed analysis to confirm that the land should be redeveloped, the strategic direction for the site, identification of the approvals that are likely to be required and the necessary assessments, and documentation of site values, constraints and opportunities informed by community feedback.
 A masterplan concept is currently being prepared as part of Step 6 of the Guidelines, informed by the outcomes of Steps 1-4 and feedback from the community (Step 5).
-We now seek further community feedback on our initial ideas for the masterplan as part of our Phase 2 community engagement.
 Following Phase 2 community engagement, we will finalise our masterplan concept together with a comprehensive planning package of Planning Scheme Amendment, Development Plan and Planning Permit Application, including a full suite of supporting specialist reports and plans.
 The Club aims to lodge the request with Kingston City Council in late 2024.

 • What local town planning controls might change?
 In time, changes to the Kingston Planning Scheme will be required in order to redevelop the site.
 These changes would include changing the land use ‘zone’ (zones broadly control the permitted use of land e.g. residential, commercial etc) and modifying/introducing ‘overlays’ (overlays broadly control how the land can be developed and how environmental matters must be managed e.g. flood overlays, environmental significance overlays).